Chevron B34 car-by-car histories

 Driven by: Geoff Lees.
 First race: Silverstone (R3), 20 Jun 1976.
 Total of 12 recorded races.

 A car built by John Lewis at the Chevron factory using a monocoque that had been in Geoff Lees' Chevron B34 (76-24) until it received a new monocoque near the end of the season.
 Lewis fitted a Richardson BDA engine and used the car in libre racing in 1977.
 Sold for 1978 to Richard Parsons (Belfast, Northern Ireland) and used in the Irish Formula Atlantic series in 1978.
 Retained for 1979, but Parsons missed a good part of the season due to eye problems.
 He retained the car again for 1979, when he competed in hillclimbs as well as in the Irish Formula Atlantic series.
 Parsons was still using the car in Irish hillclimbs in 1983.
-It was advertised by Parsons in January 1985 and sold to George Ritchie who used it in hillclimbs in Scotland and Ireland in 1989, with a 2-litre BDA engine, and in 1990, with a Swindon Hart 420R.
-After the 1990 season, Ritchie bought Roy Lane's Pilbeam MP58 and fitted the Swindon Hart 420R tot it.
+It was advertised by Parsons in January 1985 and sold to Andrew Houston (Fife, Scotland) who used it in libre racing in 1985.
+Then sold to Ginetta hillclimber George Ritchie.
+Ritchie bought it with a 1600cc Swindon BDA engine and used it in hillclimbs in Scotland in 1986, 1987 and 1988.
+He then had it fitted with a 2-litre Swindon Hart 420R engine and appeared in Scottish, English and Irish hillclimbs in 1989 and 1990.
+After the 1990 season, Ritchie bought Roy Lane's Pilbeam MP58 and fitted the Swindon Hart 420R to that.
 The Chevron went to Lane in trade, and he sold it to Bob Wilson as a complete roller with gearbox less engine.
 Wilson intended to race the car but a business venture required a change of plans and the car remained with him unraced, thereafter.
 Still with Wilson in Cheshire in December 2022.

 Driven by: John Lewis, Richard Parsons and George Ritchie.
 First race: Aintree, 10 Sep 1977.
 Total of 37 recorded races.